-Job 1:10 Have You not made a hedge around him [I can just imagine Satan thinking he is conning God], around his household, and around all that he has on every side?
+Job 1:10 Have You not made a hedge around him [Just imagine Satan thinking he is conning God], around his household, and around all that he has on every side?
 You have blessed the work of his hands, and his possessions have increased in the land.

 Job 1:12 And the LORD said to Satan, “Behold, all that he has is in your power; only do not lay a hand on his person.”
-[God put boundaries and limitations on Satan] So Satan went out from the presence of the LORD.
+So Satan went out from the presence of the LORD.

 Job 1:20 Then Job arose, tore his robe, and shaved his head; and he fell to the ground and worshiped.

 Job 1:21 And he said: “Naked I came from my mother’s womb, And naked shall I return there.
-The LORD gave, and the LORD has taken away [he understood correctly that God was ultimately in charge]; Blessed be the name of the LORD.”
+The LORD gave, and the LORD has taken away; Blessed be the name of the LORD.”

 Job 1:22 In all this Job did not sin nor charge God with wrong [It was Satan].

 What we see in this passage is that when it comes to the people of God (that man was blameless and upright, and one who feared God and shunned evil.)
 God is involved intimately in the process and He allows Satan to do what Satan wants to do any way.

 Satan stayed within the bounds set by God as much as he didn’t want to:

 Job 2:1 Again there was a day when the sons of God came to present themselves before the LORD, and Satan came also among them to present himself before the LORD.